 A covered entity whose request to be an opt-in covered entity pursuant to section 95813(h) was approved by the Executive Officer must request a change in entity type by September 30 of the same year as the deadline specified in section 95813(h).

-An opt-in covered entity that intends to exit the program entirely must make a request to the Executive Officer by September 30 of the first calendar year immediately after the end of a compliance period.
+An opt-in covered entity that intends to exit the program entirely pursuant to section 95813(g) must separately make a request to exit to the Executive Officer by September 30 of the first calendar year immediately after the end of a compliance period.

 A covered entity or opt-in covered entity that qualifies for account closure pursuant to section 95835(c)(2)(B) must, after fulfilling its compliance obligation for its final year of operations pursuant to section 95856 and addressing final allocation provisions pursuant to section 95835(f), elect one of the following options: